Viva Space, Hope, and Brutalism

-Several years after Beloff's The Plateglass Universities, architectural historian Tony Birks published, Building the New Universities.
+Shortly after Beloff's The Plateglass Universities, architectural historian Tony Birks published his thoughts on the new universities in 1972.

-L. S. Lowry's work features perspectives from the Peel Building as they look across the campus towards a smoggy industrialised city.
+L. S. Lowry's work features perspectives from the Peel Building as they look across the campus towards a smoggy industrialised City of Salford.

 Guest post: architects Chamberlin, Powell and Bon understood the fundamentals at the University of Leeds.
 Lisa Brown investigates.